 BigMLer will try to use the locale of the model both to create a new source (if the --train flag is used) and to interpret test data.
-In case it fails, it will try en\US.UTF-8 or English\United States.1252 and a warning message will be printed.
+In case it fails, it will try en_US.UTF-8 or English_United States.1252 and a warning message will be printed.
 If you want to change this behaviour you can specify your preferred locale

-If you check your working directory you will see that BigMLer creates a file with the model ids that have been generated (e.g., FriNov0912\223645/models).
+If you check your working directory you will see that BigMLer creates a file with the model ids that have been generated (e.g., FriNov0912_223645/models).
 This file is handy if then you want to use those model ids to generate local predictions.
-BigMLer also creates a file with the dataset id that has been generated (e.g., TueNov1312\003451/dataset) and another one summarizing the steps taken in the session progress: bigmler\sessions.
-You can also store a copy of every created or retrieved resource in your output directory (e.g., TueNov1312\003451/model\50c23e5e035d07305a00004f) by setting the flag --store.
+BigMLer also creates a file with the dataset id that has been generated (e.g., TueNov1312_003451/dataset) and another one summarizing the steps taken in the session progress: bigmler_sessions.
+You can also store a copy of every created or retrieved resource in your output directory (e.g., TueNov1312_003451/model_50c23e5e035d07305a00004f) by setting the flag --store.

-2.2 Remote Predictions
+Remote Predictions

 All the predictions we saw in the previous section are computed locally in your computer.
 BigMLer allows you to ask for a remote computation by adding the --remote flag.
 Remote computations are treated as batch computations.
 This means that your test data will be loaded in BigML as a regular source and the corresponding dataset will be created and fed as input data to your model to generate a remote batch prediction object.
-BigMLer will download the predictions file created as a result of this batch prediction and save it to local storage just as it did for local predictions dataset remotely, add --no-csv and to-dataset to the command line.
-This can be specially helpful when dealing with a high number of scores or when adding to the final result the original dataset fields with --prediction-info full, that may result in a large CSV to be created as output.
+BigMLer will download the predictions file created as a result of this batch prediction and save it to local storage just as it did for local predictions

 This command will create a source, dataset and model for your training data, a source and dataset for your test data and a batch prediction using the model and the test dataset.
-The results will be stored in the my\dir/remote\predictions.csv file.
-If you prefer the result not to be dowloaded but to be stored as a new
+The results will be stored in the my_dir/remote_predictions.csv file.
+If you prefer the result not to be dowloaded but to be stored as a new dataset remotely, add --no-csv and to-dataset to the command line.
+This can be specially helpful when dealing with a high number of scores or when adding to the final result the original dataset fields with --prediction-info full, that may result in a large CSV to be created as output.